Yuan-Ru-Lin/yuan-ru-lin.github.io/content/blog/produce-xor-edit.md

 title: Produce xor Edit
 date: 2020-10-18
 tags: [Writing]
+summary: When you write, either produce content or modify what's been written.
 ---
 When you write, either produce content or modify what's been written.